consentfactory/commitconfirm-com/content/posts/mist-teleworker-dot1x/index.md

 > [!NOTE]
 > Use the additional wired ports to extend a tunneled VLAN to a wired port.

-The problem with this is: I'm an idiot, so I need something a bit more clear, succinct, and to the point.
+The problem with this is: I'm an idiot, so I need something a bit more clear and detailed that explains the *why* of a configuration.

 ![I'm an idiot - Elmo](attachments/idiot-elmo.gif)